Unified description of cuprate superconductors by fractionalized electrons emerging from integrated analyses of photoemission spectra and quasiparticle interference: Results

 \subsubsection{Signal of fractionalization in QPI}

 While we have so far discussed only the amplitudes of $g(\qq,\w)$ and $L(\qq,\w)$, a characteristic feature of the QPI signal, distinguishing the TCFM from the single-component models, can be found in the phase (which is reduced to a sign in our case because of the inversion symmetry) of these quantities.
 Figure~\ref{fig:L_sign_00-PP}(a) shows the sign structure of $\Lqw$ calculated with the TCFM along $(0,0)-(\pi,\pi)$ [see Appendix \ref{ssec:sign_app} for $(0,0)-(2\pi,0)$].
-For comparison, in Fig.~\ref{fig:L_sign_00-PP}(b), we show the same quantity calculated with an ordinary mean-field (single-component) Hamiltonian,

-without $d$ degrees of freedom.
-The parameters, $\eck$ and $\Dck$, in Eq.~(\ref{eq:H1c}) follow Ref.~\cite{norman95}, which fitted the ARPES results for an optimally-doped Bi2212 with the Hamiltonian, Eq.~(\ref{eq:H1c}).
-For the impurity potential and other parameters, we used the same values as those used in the TCFM calculation.
+For comparison, in Fig.~\ref{fig:L_sign_00-PP}(b), we show the same quantity calculated with the ordinary mean-field (single-component) Hamiltonian, Eq.~(\ref{eq:H1c}).
+For the impurity potential and other parameters not included in Eq.~(\ref{eq:H1c}), we used the same values as those used in the TCFM calculation.

 A notable difference between Figs.~\ref{fig:L_sign_00-PP}(a) and \ref{fig:L_sign_00-PP}(b) lies in the smaller-$q$ side ($0.5 \lesssim q \lesssim 1.2$) of the $\qq_7$ dispersion: While Fig.~\ref{fig:L_sign_00-PP}(b) shows positive values for both $\w>0$ and $\w<0$ in this region, Fig.~\ref{fig:L_sign_00-PP}(a) shows negative (positive) values for $\w>0$ ($\w<0$).
-This difference is attributed to the pseudogap (or in other words, a contribution from the $d$ component of the electron) emergent on the positive-$\omega$ ($\sim 0.1$ eV) side in the TCFM as we explain in the following.
+This difference is attributed to the pseudogap (or, in other words, a contribution from the $d$ component of the electron) emergent on the positive-$\omega$ ($\sim 0.1$ eV) side in the TCFM, as we explain in the following.

 We start from

 with $w_0(\w)\equiv \int_0^{\w}\r_0(\w') d\w'$, derived in Appendix \ref{sssec:relation}.
 Since the factor $\frac{\r_0(eV)eV}{w_0(eV)}$ on the right-hand side of Eq.~(\ref{eq:Lqw}) will be of the order of 1, we consider the relative size between $\d\r(\qq,eV)$ and $\frac{\int_0^{eV}\d\r(\qq,\w) d\w}{eV}$, focusing on $\qq\simeq (1,1)$, where the difference between Figs.~\ref{fig:L_sign_00-PP}(a) and \ref{fig:L_sign_00-PP}(b) is most prominent.
 For $\w>0$, $\d\r$ increases with energy up to the energy $e_7$ of $\qq_7$, so that